 Investing in the training and development of our employees has long been a cornerstone of our success.
 Young employees with outstanding training are one of Jungheinrich's most valuable resources.
 That is why Jungheinrich AG and the two shareholder families took the idea a step further and established the Dr. Friedrich Jungheinrich Foundation on 17 May 2004.
 The aim is to promote education in the MINT1 subjects, and to support science and research.
-The foundation grants scholarships to support uniquely qualified young people and cooperates with certain professorships at universities.
+The Foundation grants scholarships to support uniquely qualified young people and cooperates with certain professorships at universities.
 Thanks to considerable support from the Dr. Friedrich Jungheinrich Foundation and Jungheinrich AG, in September 2017 the Institute for Technical Logistics was opened at the Hamburg University of Technology.
-The institute will provide education that covers all aspects of intralogistics.
+The Institute provides education that covers all aspects of intralogistics.

-The Dr. Friedrich Jungheinrich Foundation currently supports the Helmut Schmidt University in Hamburg, the Hamburg University of Technology, the Munich University of Technology and the Tongji University in Shanghai.
+The Dr. Friedrich Jungheinrich Foundation currently supports the Hamburg University of Technology and Tongji University in Shanghai.
 National and international activities will be expanded in the future, and the focus on supporting young talent will be increased.